mbdev2/EP_OnlineStore/README.md

 ## Development

-For now developement of our online store based on PHP has been finished - it was never meant to become something great, we just had to do a project and got to learn PHP on the side.
+For now, the development of our online store based on PHP has been finished - it was never meant to become something great, we just had to do a project and got to learn PHP on the side.
-From our experience, Node.js or Python Flask provide a better developement environement.
+From our experience, Node.js or Python Flask provide a better development environment.

 ## License